 To answer this, we need to understand what each one can do.
 Excel is a spreadsheet program.
 Even though information on one sheet can talk to info on another, it’s primarily meant to do math-related things.
 So if all you need is the equivalent of a sheet of graph paper to visually organize, say, a personal or house inventory, Excel does pretty well.
 You could use Word for this same purpose, and have about the same amount of work, if you don’t want to use Excel.
 Formatting and other aesthetic things are only about as hard as in Word, so it’s almost as if you built a giant table in Word and jotted stuff in it.
 Or if you want to budget monthly, quarterly, and annually, and have all of those update each other, great.

-If this idea makes sense, that we separate the types of information but allow them to relate through one item, then you understand one of the main concepts of the relational database.
+If this idea makes sense, then you understand one of the main concepts of the relational database.
 Like Access.

 So the basic answer to the question is, If you have just one kind of information (or several that are unrelated), you can store each chunk on a separate worksheet in Excel and probably have no trouble.
 But if the different subsets (or as Access would call them, data tables) are related after all, using Access to store the information and work with it would actually be worth the extra time and effort.
-As a bicycle is good for getting around by yourself, but a pickup truck can haul some serious cargo by comparison, so Excel and Access.
+A pickup truck can haul some serious cargo.
+A bicycle is good for getting around by yourself.
+So Access vs Excel.
 (Sort of. 🙂 )

-As a postscript, the reason I’m not bringing up PowerPivot here—which lets us do some database-ish things in Excel—is that it’s a different tool again from Access, though it is useful.
+I’m not bringing up PowerPivot here—which lets us do some database-ish things in Excel.
+It’s a different tool again from Access, though useful.
 And not everyone knows about it, or how it works.
-We do teach it at SkillForge, but again, it’s a somewhat specialized tool, whereas Access is a more general database application and has more multi-user features, making it more suitable for business database work.
+We do teach it, but again, it’s a somewhat specialized tool.
+Access is a more general database application and has more multi-user features, making it more suitable for business database work.